Monthly Survey of Smelters and Metal Refineries (MSMR)

 Data are collected directly from survey respondents.

-Data is collected through electronic questionnaire, while providing the option to reply by telephone interview.
-Follow-up for non-response and for data validation is conducted by telephone.
+Data is collected using an electronic questionnaire, while providing the option to reply by telephone interview.
+Follow-up for non-response and for data validation may be conducted by telephone or by email.

 View the Questionnaire(s) and reporting guide(s) .

-All units in the observed population are being surveyed.
-Estimation of totals is done by simple aggregation of the values of all estimation units that are found in the domain of estimation.
-Estimates are computed for several domains of estimation such as industrial groups and provinces/territories, based on the most recent classification information available for the estimation unit and the survey reference period.
+All units in the observed population as classified by the Business Register are surveyed.
+Estimation of totals is completed by simple aggregation of the values of all estimation units that are found in the domain of estimation.
+Estimates are computed for several domains of estimation such as industry groups and provinces or territories, based on the most recent classification information available for the estimation unit and the survey reference period.
 It should be noted that this classification information may differ from the original sampling classification since records may have changed in size, industry or location.
 Changes in classification are reflected immediately in the estimates.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.